sumit2002agarwal/PORTFOLIO-WEBSITE/README.md

 # PERSONAL PORTFOLIO WEBSITE

-This is a static website built using React JS  during the process of learning development and as a project for IEEE LEAD 3.0.
+This is a static responsive website built using React JS  during the process of learning development and as a project for IEEE LEAD 3.0.